MetaMask/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 window.addEventListener("load", setup);
 ```

-Run the `npm run dev` command to test your application locally.
-Open your browser and go to the provided local server URL.

-### 3. Detect a user's network
+### 4. Detect a user's network

-[Detect the user's network](../how-to/manage-networks/detect-network.md) to ensure all RPC requests are submitted to the currently connected network.
+[Detect the user's network](../how-to/manage-networks/detect-network.md) to ensure all RPC requests
+are submitted to the currently connected network.
 Add the following code to `src/detect.js`, which uses the [`eth_chainId`](/wallet/reference/eth_chainId)
-RPC method to detect the chain ID of the user's current network, and listens to the [`chainChanged`](/wallet/reference/provider-api/#chainchanged) provider event to detect when the user changes networks:
+RPC method to detect the chain ID of the user's current network, and listens to the
+[`chainChanged`](/wallet/reference/provider-api/#chainchanged) provider event to detect when the
+user changes networks:

 ```js title="detect.js"
 const chainId = await window.ethereum